 To get a better idea of the grandeur and scope of the artists who are currently participating in the artist residencies at Brush Creek Foundation for the Arts, visit this page often for bios and introductions.

-MARCH 2017 ARTISTS IN RESIDENCE
+MAY 2017 ARTISTS IN RESIDENCE

 Jane Bernstein is the author of five books, among them the memoirs Bereft - A Sister's Story, and Rachel in the World.
 She is also an essayist, a lapsed screenwriter, and a member of the Creative Writing Program at Carnegie Mellon University.

 Paul Johnston is active as a composer, pianist, and teacher.
 Soloists, chamber groups, and jazz ensembles regularly perform his compositions, and Alfred Music has published several collections of his solo jazz piano arrangements.
 As a pianist, Paul is at home in a wide variety of musical styles and has performed with leading artists across the country.
 He serves on the music faculty at Eastern Illinois University and has taught at the Interlochen Arts Camp for over a decade.
 Paul completed degrees at the University of North Carolina at Chapel Hill and Indiana University.